-- LCD Screen Displays messages, indicator icons and active functions. - Left Soft Key Performs functions identified on the bottom-left corner of the screen. - Audio Jack Allows you to plug in an optional 3.5mm headset for convenient, hands-free conversations. - 4.
-Volume Keys Use to adjust the Master Volume in standby mode and the Earpiece Volume during a call.
-Use to adjust font sizes when viewing messages, entering phone numbers (in standby mode) or browsing menus (except for the Main menu).
+- Main Screen Displays messages, indicator icons and active functions. - Left Soft Key Performs functions identified on the bottom-left corner of the screen. - Headset Jack Allows you to plug in an optional 3.5mm headset for convenient, hands-free conversations.

-- Speakerphone Key Use to change to speakerphone mode. - Send Key Use to make and answer calls.
-Press from standby mode to access the All Calls list. - Accessory/Charger Port Connects the phone to the Wall/USB charger, or other compatible accessories. - Earpiece Lets you hear the caller and automated prompts. - OK Key/Directional Key Use the OK Key to select options and menus.
-Use the Directional Key to scroll through the menu items and highlight a specific field or object. - Right Soft Key Performs functions identified on the bottom-right corner of the screen. - Alarm Clock Key Allows quick access to the Alarm Clock menu. - 12.
-Clear/Voice Commands Key Deletes single spaces or characters with a quick press, or press and hold to delete entire words in text entry screens.
+- 4. Message Key Quickly and easily opens a new text message. - SEND Key Use to make and answer calls.
+Press from standby mode to access the All Calls list. - USB/Charger Port Connects the phone to the Wall/USB charger, or other compatible accessories. - Earpiece Lets you hear the caller and automated prompts. - 8.
+OK Key / Navigation Key Use the OK Key to select options and menus.
+Use the Navigation Key to scroll through the menu items and highlight a specific field or object. - Right Soft Key Performs functions identified on the bottom-right corner of the screen. - Camera Key Briefly press to access camera mode to take pictures. - 11.
+Speakerphone Key Use to enable or disable the speakerphone mode. - Standby mode is when the phone is waiting for input from you.
+No menu is displayed and the phone isn't performing any action.
+It's the starting point for all of the instruction steps.

+- PWR/END Key Use to turn the power on/off and to end a call.
+Also exits menus and returns to standby mode. - 13.
+Clear / Voice Commands Key Deletes single spaces or characters with a quick press, or press and hold to delete entire words in text entry screens.
 Press to back out of menus, one level at a time.
-Use for quick access to Voice Commands from standby mode. - Power/End Key Use to turn the power on/ off and to end a call.
-Also exits menus and returns to standby mode. - 14.
+Use for quick access to Voice Commands from standby mode. - 14.
 Vibrate Mode Key Use to set Vibrate mode (from standby mode press and hold for about 3 seconds).